ismailahmed0/Raffle-Website/README.md

 Good video to download django: https://www.youtube.com/watch?v=yyt3tQYW3g0

-Good video to host raffle program on PythonAnywhere: https://www.youtube.com/watch?v=Y4c4ickks2A
+Good video to see how to host raffle program on PythonAnywhere: https://www.youtube.com/watch?v=Y4c4ickks2A